rails/rails/guides/source/association_basics.md

 The simplest rule of thumb is that you should set up a `has_many :through` relationship if you need to work with the relationship model as an independent entity.
 If you don't need to do anything with the relationship model, it may be simpler to set up a `has_and_belongs_to_many` relationship (though you'll need to remember to create the joining table in the database).

-You should use `has_many :through` if you need validations, callbacks, or extra attributes on the join model.
+You should use `has_many :through` if you need validations, callbacks or extra attributes on the join model.

 ### Polymorphic Associations